RainbowMiner/RainbowMiner/README.md

 1. Install PowerShell 6: [Download Installer for version 6.0.4](https://github.com/PowerShell/PowerShell/releases/download/v6.0.4/PowerShell-6.0.4-win-x64.msi)
 2. Install Microsoft .NET Framework 4.5.1 or later: [Web Installer](https://www.microsoft.com/net/download/dotnet-framework-runtime)
 3. Update GPU drivers: [Nvidia 399.07](https://www.nvidia.com/Download/index.aspx) and [AMD Adrenaline 18.8.2](https://support.amd.com/en-us/download/desktop?os=Windows+10+-+64)
+4. RainbowMiner's overclocking features rely on MSI Afterburner, you should install and run it: [Download](http://download.msi.com/uti_exe//vga/MSIAfterburnerSetup.zip)

 Finally: check, if Powershell 6 is in your PATH, because RainbowMiner will not run correctly, if the path to powershell is missing.
 Sometimes "C:\Program Files\PowerShell\6.0.4" has to be added manually to the PATH environement variable after installing Powershell 6.0.4.
 Here is a nice tutorial, how to add to PATH environment variable https://www.howtogeek.com/118594/how-to-edit-your-system-path-for-easy-command-line-access/amp/